 Consequently, the way a congregation chooses to use its interim time will shape congregational growth, identity, and health for years to come.
 What is done in the interim time really determines whether the new minister, staff and congregation will form a solid ministry team.
 This interim time is the ideal opportunity for a congregation to clearly answer the questions: “Who are we?”
-“What is God calling us to do?”
+“Who is God calling us to be in the future?”

 To openly and candidly address these questions, faith community leaders find that they are best served by outside assistance.
-Such help can be secured in at least three ways.
-It is important to note that in all of these options, the interim minister cannot be a candidate for the permanent pastor.
+Such help can be secured in one of three ways: traditional interim minister, intentional interim minister, or transition facilitator.

-The IIM will help the congregation establish a Transition Team, will train the team, and then facilitate their leading the congregation through five areas (called Focus Points) of a healthy congregation:
+The IIM is an experienced minister who has completed over 85 hours of specialized training and fieldwork experience to develop proficiency in this unique ministry.
+Performing all the usual responsibilities of the pastor, the IIM will help the congregation establish a Transition Team, will train the team, and then facilitate their leading the congregation through the following five areas (called Focus Points) of a healthy congregation:

 - Heritage: reviewing how the congregation has been shaped and formed